theminstack/styled/README.md

 - No automatic vendor prefixing is performed, because it drastically increases the library size and it's [unnecessary](http://shouldiprefix.com/) for most common styling scenarios.
 - No tooling is required for testing, because when `process.env.NODE_ENV` is set to "test" (eg. during a Jest test) dynamic class names are stabilized and `<style>` elements are inlined.

-The TSS API is also similar enough to the original API for the `vscode-styled-components` plugin to provide syntax support.
+The tsstyled API is also similar enough to the original API for the `vscode-styled-components` plugin to provide syntax support.

 ## Basic Examples